technical-director-acmvit/C2C-Portal-25/README.md

 Add the following env vars (server-side values are required only on the server):

 - `NEXT_PUBLIC_GH_APP_SLUG`: Your GitHub App slug (public, used to build the install URL)
+- `NEXT_PUBLIC_PORTAL_ENABLED`: Toggles `/portal` between full portal (auth + screens) and a Coming Soon page.
+Set to `true` to enable the portal; any other value shows Coming Soon without auth.
-- `NEXT_PUBLIC_REGISTRATIONS_OPEN`: Controls visibility of the "Form your team" CTA and portal access.
-Set to `true` to enable; any other value hides the CTA and shows "Registrations opening soon".
+- `NEXT_PUBLIC_REGISTRATIONS_OPEN`: Controls visibility of the homepage "Register" CTA only.
+Set to `true` to show the CTA; any other value shows "Registrations opening soon".
 - `GITHUB_APP_ID`: Your GitHub App ID (server only)
 - `GITHUB_APP_PRIVATE_KEY`: The GitHub App private key in PEM format.
 You can paste with literal `\n` which will be converted to newlines.